This entry is part 1 of 3 in the series Magnificent Desolation VFX

 Updating the 1850’s French Innovation.

 In part one of this series about Stereo 3D, we discussed the use of stereo anaglyph images as a tool for stereo artists and supervisors, not just for novelty 3D prints, and late night 3D festivals on TV.
-Lightweight, and easily viewable … Continue reading
+Lightweight, and easily viewable in many … Continue reading

 This gallery contains 9 photos.